-Albuquerque, New Mexico receives approximately 8.7 inches of precipitation annually (reading taken at the Albuquerque Sunport), mostly occurring from July through October.
+Albuquerque, New Mexico receives approximately 8.7 inches of precipitation annually(reading taken at the Albuquerque "Sunport"), mostly occurring from July through October.
 Average maximum high temperatures reach approximately 70 degrees Fahrenheit (F).
 Average minimum low temperatures approach 43 degrees Fahrenheit (F).
 The average annual maximum temperature at the nearby Tijeras Ranger Station is 66.4 degrees Fahrenheit (F).
-The average low in January is 15.3 degrees F and the average high in July is 88 degrees F. Annual average precipitation is approximately 15.31 inches per year, with approximately 13.8 inches of snow contributing to the precipitation level (New Mexico Climate Summaries 2008).
-Data from the National Weather Service conclude that the area around the TABZ typically receives 14 inches of precipitation, of which snow fall is recorded as a liquid measure.
-Rainfall is usually in the form of short, intense summer rains.
-(See precipitation map, Figure 6)
+The average low in January is 15.3 F and the average high in July is 88 F. Annual average precipitation is approximately 15.31 inches per year, with approximately 13.8 inches of snow contributing to the precipitation level (New Mexico Climate Summaries 2008).
+Data from the National Weather Service concludes that the

-&lt;sup>9 Ibid, 1977.
+8 Ibid, 1977.
 19.